7 Tips to Writing Job Ads That Will Elicit Stellar Hires

 5. Write like a blogger.

 Today most people don’t read, they skim.
 In order to capture the job seeker’s attention, you have to get your message across in the opening few seconds and lines.

 A healthy exercise is to go out to your favorite job board and act as a job seeker.
 Search a role for which you are hiring and see just how anemic and boring the top few lines of text can be.
-In both job title and the opening two lines of the description, you have to appeal to the reader’s attention span (that of a fruit fly, mind you).
+In both job title and the opening two lines of the job ad, you have to appeal to the reader’s attention span (that of a fruit fly, mind you).